 **Hazardous waste with leachable characteristics above the hazardous WAC threshold is not suitable for disposal at a landfill site without treatment.

-For Level 1 Characterisation for Descriptive, Total Concentration & Leaching Tests, the ‘Environment Agency: Waste Sampling and Testing for Disposal to Landfill’ recommend that depending of the amount of waste to be removed from site and whether the waste is homogeneous or heterogeneous, the number of WAC Tests that should be carried out are as listed in Table 2:
+For Level 1 Characterisation for Descriptive, Total Concentration & Leaching Tests, the ‘Environment Agency: Waste Sampling and Testing for Disposal to Landfill’ recommend that depending on the amount of waste to be removed from site and whether the waste is homogeneous or heterogeneous, they estimate that the number of samples required for waste characterisation are as follows:

 |Amount of Waste (tonnes)||Homogeneous Waste (No of Samples)||Heterogeneous Wastes (No of Samples)|